KSIAsmodai/DayZ-Reasonably-Priced-Vanilla-Expansion-Mod-Market-Files/README.md

 cities with AI or Zombie encounters for people to find when they have to travel by land.
 At least cars can be stopped by an AI roadbloack.
 Helicopters?
 Nope.
 Your players will just be flying right over the top of all your hard work...

 PS.
-Don't debate me on prices.
+Don't conatct me to debate me on prices.
 Just change them to what you want.